-- 12. London local government, including London Councils, has the opportunity to play a potentially quite important role in shaping and implementing the new recovery structures and strategy. - 13.
-London Councils' Office Holders and officers have been working closely with partners, particularly City Hall, Health and Resilience partners, as well as Government, business, and wider public sector agencies, in developing the emerging arrangements. - 14.
-This engagement provides a platform which Office Holders and the broader Executive can use to seize the opportunity to help inform a potential vision nor only for recovery, but potentially for building back better - supported by London Councils and the deeper political, managerial and professional resources of all of London local government.
+- 19. London local government, including London Councils, has the opportunity to play an important role in shaping and implementing London's recovery and renewal. - 20.
+London Councils' Office Holders and officers have been working closely with partners, particularly City Hall, Health and Resilience partners, as well as Government, business, and wider public sector agencies, in developing the emerging arrangements. - 21.
+This engagement provides a platform which Office Holders and the broader Executive can use to seize the opportunity to help inform a potential vision not only for recovery, but potentially for 'Building Back Better' supported by London Councils and the deeper political, managerial and professional resources of all of London local government.